 - Trendwatching – subscribe to their trend & innovation newsletter to get all sorts of fresh ideas straight in your inbox.

-Google Trends is a very useful tool to quickly assess the popularity of any topic, as it
+Google Trends is a very useful tool to quickly assess the popularity of any topic, as it visualizes search queries across different regions and languages, year on year.

 Options No. 1 - Use Google Trends and compare niche-products